Karol-hub/School-Notes-A-level/School/Computer Science/Course Work/Reports/Report.md

 Name:
 URL: [https://store.steampowered.com/app/239140/Dying_Light/](https://store.steampowered.com/app/239140/Dying_Light/)
 Date Accessed: 25/09/23

 <div style="page-break-after: always;"></div>

 # **Project Introduction**

-For my project I intend to create a 3D rouge like game which is focuses on melee combat.
-This game would be like Risk of Rain 2 with Dying light combat and movement.
+For my project I intend to create a 2D rouge like game which is focuses on melee combat.
+This game would be like Rain World with Celeste movement

 This is because there are few games which focus on melee combat and this would help it stand out, the rouge like aspect would allow every run to be unique and distinct.
 Allowing people to replay the game multiple times without getting bored.